nodejs/admin/GITHUB_ORG_MANGEMENT_POLICY.md

 ## GitHub's Team Discussion <sup>[1][github-team-discussion]</sup>

+Since "Teams" represent the org's chartered sub-projects and working groups, every such group can decide to define its own policy that specifies what they consider to be proper use of this feature and enforce that policy internally.

-The current implementation of GitHub's "Team Discussions" is incongruent with the organization's policy.
+*For General consideration*: The current implementation of GitHub's "Team Discussions" is incongruent with the organization's policy.
 The maximal visibility of "public" threads is limited by GitHub to members of the org only, so they are not what the organization defines as public.
-Use of the "private" settings allows any team member to unilaterally create a thread that is visible only to members of that team, but this use is not covered by the organization's general moderation policy.
+Use of the "private" settings allows any team member to create a thread that is visible only to members of that team, under the assumtion that it is private, but such use is not covered by the organization's general moderation policy.
-While the use of this feature is discouraged, chartered sub-projects and working groups can decide to enact policy that specifies the proper use of this feature, and then enforce that policy internally.

 [github-team-discussion]: https://blog.github.com/2017-11-20-introducing-team-discussions/
 [nodejs/admin]: https://github.com/nodejs/admin